 RoRo (Roll-On Roll-off) vessels are designed for cargo to be stowed and lashed safely underdeck.
 This is particularly important for sensitive cargo as the climate controlled decks keep the delicate cargo safe from exposure to salt water, changing temperatures and high humidity, reducing the risk of damage during transit.

 During transhipment operations, the safe operations continue, as the cargo never leaves the rolltrailer it was originally transported on.
-The sensitive cargo is rolled directly from the vessel to transhipment terminal and onwards to the next vessel.
+The sensitive cargo is rolled directly from the vessel to the transhipment terminal and onwards to the next vessel.
 This mode of transportation ensures minimal handling of the cargo during its entire transportation.

 The customer chose our RoRo solution as it provided the safest mode of transportation for their sensitive cargo.
-With the cargo safely stowed underdeck it reduces packing costs for the customer and ensures the cargo reaches its final destination in the same condition it was handed to us in
+With the cargo safely stowed underdeck it reduces packing costs for the customer and ensures the cargo reaches its final destination in the same condition it was handed to us in.

 05 May 2020